xxxhol1c/cs61b-sp2018/README.md

 >   Gold Point:
 >   `Set the snake and herb to change the health condition.`
->   `Set the treasure (some contain the keys, press 'o' to get)`
+>   `Set the treasure (some contain the keys, press 'o' to get).`
 >   `Set the light source mode to simulate the view of player.`
->   `When you loose your HP, the player would turn to red.
-And when you get HP, it turn to green.`
+>   `Your icon will turn green when you restore health and will turn red when you take damage.`
 >   ` You need more than three keys to open the door.`